The-OpenROAD-Project-Attic/Resizer/README.md

 says do not use cells with names that begin with "DLY" in all libraries.

+The resizer stops when the design area is `-max_utilization util` percent of the core area. `util` is between 0 and 100.

 A typical resizer command file is shown below.

 ```